GHK-Cu (Copper Peptide): Research, Mechanism, and Evidence for Tissue Repair

 ⚠️ Medical Disclaimer: This content is for educational and informational purposes only.
 It is not intended as medical advice.
 Consult a licensed healthcare provider before using any peptide or supplement.
 Read full disclaimer →

-Our team combines backgrounds in biochemistry, pharmacology, and health optimization research.
+Our team combines backgrounds in biochemistry, pharmacology, and translational research.
 All articles are reviewed by health researchers and cross-referenced with peer-reviewed literature.
+Our editorial standards and evidence evaluation methods are documented publicly in our Methodology.

 What Is GHK-Cu?

-First identified in human plasma by Dr. Loren Pickart in 1973, GHK-Cu was discovered when Pickart observed that plasma from young humans (age 20-25) could stimulate old liver tissue to synthesize proteins like young tissue — and the active component was this tiny copper peptide (Pickart, 2008).
+GHK-Cu was first identified in human plasma by Dr. Loren Pickart in 1973.
+The discovery came when plasma from young donors (age 20–25) was found to stimulate protein synthesis in old liver tissue at levels comparable to young tissue.
+The active component turned out to be this tripeptide–copper complex (Pickart, 2008).

 GHK is present naturally in human plasma, saliva, and urine.
-Plasma levels decline significantly with age: from approximately 200 ng/mL at age 20 to 80 ng/mL by age 60.
-This age-related decline correlates with reduced tissue repair capacity and has fueled interest in GHK-Cu supplementation as an anti-aging intervention.
+Plasma levels decline with age: from approximately 200 ng/mL at age 20 to roughly 80 ng/mL by age 60.
+This decline correlates with reduced tissue repair capacity.
+It is one of the key observations that has driven interest in GHK-Cu supplementation.

-The copper ion in GHK-Cu serves as more than a structural component.
-Copper is a cofactor for multiple enzymes critical to tissue repair:
+The copper ion in GHK-Cu is more than structural.
+Copper is a required cofactor for several enzymes central to tissue repair:

-- Superoxide dismutase (SOD) — the primary intracellular antioxidant enzyme
+- Superoxide dismutase (SOD), a primary intracellular antioxidant enzyme

-- Cytochrome c oxidase — mitochondrial electron transport chain
+- Cytochrome c oxidase, part of the mitochondrial electron transport chain

-GHK-Cu delivers bioavailable copper to tissues in a controlled manner, supporting these enzymatic processes without the toxicity risks of free copper ions (Pickart et al., 2012).
+GHK-Cu delivers bioavailable copper to tissues in a controlled manner, supporting these enzymatic processes without the toxicity risks associated with free copper ions (Pickart et al., 2012).

 Gene Expression Modulation

-One of GHK-Cu’s most remarkable properties is its ability to modulate the expression of a large number of genes.
-A landmark Broad Institute gene expression study found that GHK-Cu affected the activity of 4,000+ genes — approximately 6% of the human genome.
-Key patterns include:
+One of GHK-Cu’s most studied properties is its capacity to modulate the expression of a large number of human genes.
+A Broad Institute Connectivity Map analysis found that GHK-Cu affected the activity of approximately 4,000 genes.
+That’s roughly 6% of the human genome.
+Key patterns included:

-- Upregulation of collagen synthesis genes, DNA repair genes, antioxidant genes, and stem cell markers
+- Upregulation of collagen synthesis genes, DNA repair genes, antioxidant response genes, and stem cell markers

-- Downregulation of inflammatory genes, metastasis-promoting genes, and tissue destruction pathways (MMPs)
+- Downregulation of inflammatory genes, metastasis-associated genes, and tissue destruction pathways (matrix metalloproteinases)

 Extracellular Matrix Remodeling

-GHK-Cu promotes the synthesis of key ECM components:
+GHK-Cu promotes the synthesis of key structural components of the extracellular matrix:

 Anti-Inflammatory Effects